beakerbrowser/beaker/README.md

 ### Features

-:zap: Host sites and files from the browser<br>
+ - Host sites from the browser
-:zap: Save sites for offline use<br>
+ - Save sites for offline use
-:zap: Share files secretly between devices (secret URLs)<br>
+ - Share files secretly between devices
-:zap: Fork sites to modify and share<br>
-:zap: Versioned URLs for historic lookup<br>
+ - Versioned URLs for historic lookup
-:zap: New Web APIs<br>
+ - New Web APIs
-:zap: Live reloading<br>
+ - Live reloading
-:zap: Native markdown (.md) rendering
+ - Native markdown (.md) rendering

 With Beaker, we're combining the flexibility of the desktop with the connectivity of the Web.